witchcraftjs/nuxt-auth/README.md

 The default `authGlobal` middleware will look for a `localStorage` item called `auth:user` and if it's set, set the user to that.
 It will additionally set `useState("auth:semiAuthed")` to true.
 This can be used in components and is used in the `SessionStatus` to indicate that while the user is considered logged in, api requests will fail.

-You can then ask for re-authentication when they trigger an action (e.g. sync) that requires it.By defualt, clicking on the username in `SessionStatus` will redirect them to the login page instead of `/users/{username}`.
+You can then ask for re-authentication when they trigger an action (e.g. sync) that requires it.
+By defualt, clicking on the username in `SessionStatus` will redirect them to the login page instead of `/users/{username}`.

 If using this feature, you will probably want to set a custom condition on the login page to allow semi-authed users on it:
 ```ts